Ficool

 Wang Ben heard about them during his patrol shifts, brief assignments to the outer herb fields, watching for threats while gatherers worked.
 The clan's warning formation was back online, properly maintained this time, but the information it provided was troubling.

-"Three Rank 1 beast sightings within a kilometer of the walls this week," the patrol leader muttered.
+"Three body refinement-level beast sightings within a kilometer of the walls this week," the patrol leader muttered.
 "That's double last month."

 "The deep forest?" another guard asked.